JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/examples/logistic.md

 To test the coverage of the ``1-\delta`` population reference set as well as observations we can use [`check_dimensional_prediction_realisations_coverage`](@ref), [`check_univariate_prediction_realisations_coverage`](@ref) and [`check_bivariate_prediction_realisations_coverage`](@ref).
 Here we will only look at the coverage for simultaneous profiles.

-!!! note "Using manual GC calls"
+!!! danger "Using manual GC calls"
-    On versions of Julia earlier than 1.10, we recommend setting the kwarg, `manual_GC_calls` to true.
+    On versions of Julia earlier than 1.10, we recommend setting the kwarg, `manual_GC_calls`, to true in each of the coverage functions.
 Otherwise the garbage collector may not successfully free memory every iteration leading to out of memory errors.

 ```julia
 full_reference_coverage_df = check_dimensional_prediction_realisations_coverage(data_generator,